cycool29/cycool29.github.io/README.md

 # [cycool29.github.io](https://cycool29.github.io)

-This is a blog to record everything I've learnt in the daily life.
+This is a blog to record everything I've learnt in the daily life, and share to who else needs it.

 ## 📝 Latest Blog Posts
 - [Understanding `__init__` Method in Python](https://cycool29.github.io/post/000004)